ptrkrysik/gr-gsm/README.md

 Installation of GNU Radio from packages (Ubuntu 14.10)
 ------------------------------------------------------
-Gr-gsm works with GNU Radio versions 3.7.3 and newer.
+The easier way to install gnuradio is installation from distribution's repository.
+Currently gr-gsm works with GNU Radio versions 3.7.3 and newer.
 On Ubuntu 14.10 it is possible to compile and use gr-gsm together with GNU Radio available from distribution's standard repository.
-To do this install all required packages enter following command in a terminal:
+To do this install all required packages by entering following command in a terminal:

 ```
 sudo apt-get install gnuradio-dev gr-osmosdr libgnuradio-uhd3.7.2.1